wp-plugins/contact-form-with-a-meeting-scheduler-by-vcita/readme.txt

 *   Track contact form messages history, and know when leads read your response to their contact form.
 *   Get filled contact forms directly to your email.
 *   clients fill your contact form without leaving your website.
+*   Edit your contact form labels font and color
+*   The contact form background can be transparent, so your website background will show.
 *   clients  can fill your contact form directly from Facebook
 *   Send clients email notification when the contact form was sent to you.
 *   Select a horizontal contact form or a vertical contact form.